 Photo: A crude map of my walking route.
 I cover a small area thoroughly and take roughly 90 min to complete this transect.
-Amazingly I have so far encountered 9 species of sparrows here!
-Dark-eyed Junco and White-crowned are the inevitable 10th and 11th….later this week, perhaps.
+Amazingly I have so far encountered nine species of sparrows here!
+Dark-eyed Junco and White-crowned are the inevitable 10th and 11th, later this week, perhaps.

 Photo: A fresh basic (fall) Clay-colored Sparrow showing the buffy suffusion to the head and buff bib typical of fresh fall plumage.
-It’s possible that this bird is a first fall immature but I am not certain.
+It’s possible that this bird is a first fall immature, but I am not sure.
 19 September 2016.

-On the 12th of September I decided that I’d stop by this general area and walk about, seeing what I could flush up.
-Immediately, I was taken aback at how many sparrows were seeking refuge here and was most surprised when I observed a Clay-colored Sparrow flush from the long grasses and land at the base of tree.
-I have since found out (from a much better survey today, on the 19th) that I moved a bit quickly and this made the sparrows quite nervous and skulky.
+On the 12th of September, I decided that I’d stop by this general area and walk about, seeing what I could flush up.
+Immediately, I was taken aback at how many sparrows were seeking refuge here and was most surprised when I observed a Clay-colored Sparrow flush from the long grasses and land at the base of the tree.
+I have since found out (from a much better survey today, on the 19th) that I moved a bit too quickly and this made the sparrows quite nervous, and they skulked more often.
 Here’s my checklist from the 12th: http://ebird.org/ebird/canada/view/checklist/S31562021.
 I went back to the site on the 13th late in the afternoon and saw more birds than I did on the 12th but they flushed even sooner, with many birds flushing into cedars, out of view.
 Here’s my checklist from the 13th: http://ebird.org/ebird/canada/view/checklist/S31568507.
 Today, September 19th, I moved very slowly and pished very lightly and this tactic allowed for less flushing and more curious birds peering out from vegetation.
 This method is the method I will be sticking with moving forward.
 In some cases, I was kneeling still for approximately 5 min, watching birds come in low through the veg.
-I was thrilled to tally 3 Lincoln’s Sparrows today and I realized a Le Conte’s in late Sept/early October is a real possibility here.
-It’s a very special field!
+I was thrilled to tally 3 Lincoln’s Sparrows today, and I realized a Le Conte’s in late Sept/early October is a real possibility here.
+What can I say, it’s an excellent field for sparrows!
 Here’s my checklist from the 19th: http://ebird.org/ebird/canada/view/checklist/S31659474

 Parking and Tactics

-I park at the dead end of Bobolink Ridge roundabout (see Robert Grant and Bobolink in map) and walk N along the sidewalk of Robert Grant then cut in to the sparrow field very close to the treeline along Abbot St. E. I walk W along a path there, but I move extremely slowly!
-The area at the base of the treeline adjacent to the ‘weeds’ is where I typically tally my Clay-colored Sparrows.
+I park at the dead end of Bobolink Ridge roundabout (see Robert Grant and Bobolink in map) and walk N along the sidewalk of Robert Grant then cut into the sparrow field very close to the treeline along Abbot St. E. I walk W along a path there, but I move exceptionally slowly!
+The area at the base of the tree line adjacent to the ‘weeds’ is where I typically tally my Clay-colored Sparrows.
 Clay-colored’s flush miles out so keep your eyes up and into the ‘weeds’ for movement.
 I have found they are not responsive to pishing and have not used playback (my thinking being I think it’s best to keep the disturbance low here to keep this area ephemeral for other birders); I don’t want to stress the birds so much that they move along.
-The shrubs adjacent to the first hydro tower are dynamite and many birds flush from the ‘weeds’ to that area.
-I spend 20-25 min patiently working the flock as they move about in that area.
+The shrubs adjacent to the first hydro tower are dynamite, and many birds flush from the ‘weeds’ to that area.
+I spend 20-25 min patiently sifting through the flock as they move about in that area.
 I typically cut S and walk to the next hydro tower and carefully work that area, too.
-Always, I am very quiet and I move very slowly, pishing only to draw freshly-landed flushed birds into view.
+Always, I am stealthy as I move about, pishing only to draw newly-landed flushed birds into view.